Forward Structure#

 Canopy layer interception

-• Compute the canopy layer interception evaporation \(e_c\)
+• Compute the canopy layer interception evapotranspiration \(e_c\)

 • Compute the maximum \(i_{m}\) and the corresponding soil saturation \(i_{0}\) infiltration

-• Compute the upper soil layer evaporation \(e_s\)
+• Compute the upper soil layer evapotranspiration \(e_s\)

 \begin{eqnarray} e_s(x, t) = \begin{cases} e_n(x, t) &\text{if} \; i_{0}(x, t) \geq i_{m}(x, t) \\ \beta(x, t)e_n(x, t) &\text{otherwise} \end{cases} \end{eqnarray}